reuters-graphics/chart-module-CountryLockdownIndicatorStrips/README.md

       2: 'require closing on some levels',
       3: 'require closing all levels',
     },
+    // CAVEAT: If your data update needs an update to legend, specify the max number of items that will be shown and set the items to null wherever not applicable.
+    // If you want a legend item to not update as data updates, simply do not mention it in the update props.
   },
   chartTitle: 'School closing measures', // Blank by default
   axis: true, // To show the x-axis.
 Default true